-Beginning Fall 2019, Hawai'i CC will implement the Hawaiian-Asian-Pacific Cultures (HAP) degree graduation requirement for the Associate in Arts (AA) degree.
-Returning students declaring a prior catalog year would use the FHAP (formerly Asian/Pacific Culture) designated courses which were approved for their prior catalog year.
+Effective Fall 2019, the Hawaiian, Asian, and Pacific Issues (HAP) is a graduation requirement for Associate in Arts (AA) degree majors.
+Returning students declaring a prior catalog year have the option to use the FHAP (formerly Asian/Pacific Culture) designated courses which were approved for their prior catalog year.
 (Policy HAW 5.702)